 - 2 Tbsp brown sugar

-Selecting and preparing the vegetables for quick pickling
+Step 2: Select and prepare the vegetables for quick pickling

 Your veggies can be sliced, diced, quartered, or minced.
 The smaller you cut them, the more of the brine they will absorb, so keep that in mind.
 In terms of what veggies to use, it’s really up to you.
 The rule of thumb is, if you’d be willing to eat it raw, it’s a contender.